kitanata/root-kata/README.md

 input is basically a flat-file database already), I eliminated the question altogether.

+(It is also concievable that something like this would need a massive architecture behind it to service data.
+I'm sure at Root you are pulling in Terrabytes of similar data in an hour/day and need to quickly process it.
+In which case the question isn't only if you use a database, but how many and what kind of clusting/sharding scheme you use, how does data pipe through that architecture, and how do you queue processing of data, parallelize the processing, and other considerations you might have at scale.)

+Here I opted to assume that we have a single customer who barely uses the app. :)

 3. The input files are all based in the same timezone.

 This is a hard one, because doing anything with dates and times in any language